 Exercise/activity needs to be fun, engaging, stimulating, distracting, have variety but at the same time be specific to an individuals need.
 Oh and the bombardment of a sheet of 20 exercises with 3 sets of 10 prescribed for every single exercise…..like c’mon seriously is that what four years of study and ongoing CPD gives me?
 A right to piss people off and confuse the shit out of them by giving them a sheet of pointless mind-numbing exercises?
 We’ve all bloody done it!
 If you don’t believe me I’ll let the TED talk below tell you how boring Physio really is!

 Physiotherapy strategies should adopt a wider scope of activity, making exercise fun, stimulating and motivating people to move, thus removing the stigma.
 It makes sense to improve the function of the individual as opposed to the individual body part we are attempting to rehabilitate, as it is often lost in translation for whether the patient can then work, be active and not have to worry about their body part.

 I should finish by saying that I am not discouraging people from going to the gym or doing their rehab, however we need to be mindful of discouraging people to be active by relating it to morbidity risk and appearance.
-People are already aware of the disease risk and their appearance, perhaps that’s why they are joining a gym in the first place!
-Don’t make it anymore uncomfortable for them!
+People are already aware of disease risk and conscious of their appearance!

 Yes we should have an appreciation of the increased risk of chronic disease if we continue down a path of poor health habits, however it also links to so many other factors – the individual, lifestyle, motivation, socio-economic status, demographics, education.
 These same factors also relate to our understanding, attitude and participation in activity.